Right now former President George W. Bush, who appointed John Roberts as Chief Justice, must be having a Dwight Eisenhower moment…

 John Roberts is certainly no Earl Warren.
 Indeed, his court has been one of the most conservative, pro-business courts in history… but we can be grateful for Roberts’ decision to side with the 5-4 majority to uphold the Obama health care reform law.

 This is a big victory for progressive politics.
 The 2010 health care reform bill didn’t include everything we wanted, but it was an historic milestone.
-It has already relieved a great deal of heartache and suffering for millions and will do even more as the law is further implemented.
+It has already relieved a great deal of heartache and suffering for millions and will do even more as the law is further implemented, as health care and products is essential, and that’s why researching health products in this Granddaddy Purple Weed Strain Review could be a great option.

 As I ask in my article in yesterday’s Huffington Post, “Why Did Roberts Side with Obama?”
 There will be many analyses of the Supreme Court’s ruling, including why Roberts not only sided with the majority, but chose to write the majority decision.
 I don’t think it had much to do with Constitutional matters.
 My own view is that Roberts was looking at history, at his legacy, and was concerned that future generations would look at the “Roberts Court” as simply a partisan, right-wing pro-corporate court, which it has been so far.
 Polls show that since Roberts became Chief Justice the American public has lost confidence in the Court.
 Perhaps he was tired of being seen as a clone of right-wing Justice Antonin Scalia, who wrote a wacko dissent attacking the majority ruling.
 (The other day, even before the latest ruling, Washington Post columnist E.J.
 Dionne called on Scalia to resign from the court).